 Once I moved for my job, I was looking for a barn.
 Initially, I was looking for a place to do dressage, but I was limited to places that had lesson horses.
 I went to a few lessons before I stumbled across an eventing barn.
 I liked it and so I stayed (they may or may not regret that decision).
 I quickly realized that the lesson horses weren't going to cut it for me and I didn't want to lease again, so I started looking for a horse of my own.
 Things did not go smoothly when I first got Stinker, and I got the chance to work with Pongo and learn how to jump finally.
 Skip on over to Stinker's page to learn more about his story.

 I moved half way across the country to the western side of things in the summer of 2017.
 And I am now keeping Stinker at home along with my mom's horse Cowboy.
 I am solely focused on dressage due to Stinker's health limitations, but eventually would like future horse to be able to event and do dressage.
-We play on the trails a lot and dabble in whatever comes along to keep things fresh.
+We play on the trails a lot, I have gotten the opportunity to do a couple of limited distance endurance rides, and dabble in whatever comes along to keep things fresh.

 - Earn all my USDF medals